-At Midleton Men's Shed, our primary aim is to provide a safe and friendly location where our members can meet, chat and work on either personal or community projects.
+At Midleton Men’s Shed, our primary aim is to provide a safe and friendly space where our members can meet, chat, and work on either personal or community projects.
 Through talking and working on projects either individually or as teams, we hope to assist in highlighting issues around male health, and in doing so prevent the occurrence of issues through raising awareness and education about these issues and how preventable and treatable they are.

 Core Values of any Men’s Shed

-- Honesty and Openness - Everything we do is transparent to the shedders and to the General Public
+- Honesty and Openness – Everything we do is transparent to the shedders and to the General Public.

 - Leadership – We endeavour to demonstrate and promote leadership in all we do.

 The biggest part of our story is that we are one of the very few men’s shed groups in Ireland who don’t have our own permanent shed.
 This is something we are actively working on, and we are very thankful to Carrigtwohill Parish, and to Fr.
 Bill Bermingham and Fr.
 Patrick Winkle for providing us with a temporary workspace in the stables at Parochial House on Station Road in Carrigtwohill.
 If only this idyllic location was in Midleton!